-- When the RCV lever (4, boom) is pushed forward, the boom spool is moved to lower position by pilot pressure from EH contril block (6). - The oil from main pump (1) flows into main control valve (3) and then goes to small chamber of boom cylinder (13) by pushing the load check valve of the boom spool. - The oil returned from large chamber of boom cylinder (13) returns to hydraulic tank (22) through the boom spool at the same time. - When the lowering speed of boom is faster, the return oil from the large chamber of boom cylinder combines with the oil from the pump through the regeneration check valve, and flows into the small chamber of the cylinder.
+- When the RCV lever (4, boom) is pushed forward, the boom spool is moved to lower position by pilot pressure from EH control block (40). - The oil from main pump (1) flows into main control valve (3) and then goes to small chamber of boom cylinder (12). - The oil returned from large chamber of boom cylinder (12) returns to hydraulic tank (21) through the boom spool at the same time. - When the lowering speed of boom is faster, the return oil from the large chamber of boom cylinder combines with the oil from the pump through the regeneration check valve, and flows into the small chamber of the cylinder.